 Right now, hundreds of children like Emily are waiting for their wish to take place.
 But given the effects of COVID-19, many wishes are on hold.
 We need your support today to make sure no child misses out.
 Please help make the impossible possible.

 When we applied for the wish, we just needed something to look forward to, to get us out of the hospital and have something in the future to think about.Kelly Emily's mum

 You can make the impossible possible

-Despite being one of Australia's top 20 most trusted charities, our wish program doesn't receive government funding.
+Despite being one of Australia's most trusted charities, our wish program doesn't receive government funding.
 Please give what you can - every dollar counts.

 The Wish Journey

 Make-A-Wish volunteers visit each child to capture their greatest wish, getting to the heart of what kids truly want and why.
 This profound insight is part of what makes Make-A-Wish unique, giving children full creative control and helping to shape their entire Wish Journey.

 Back at Make-A-Wish HQ, we partner with families, volunteers and medical teams to design the ultimate wish experience - and start rallying our partners and supporters to help make it happen.